simtlix/simfinity.js/DRAFT-README.md

 # About SimfinityJS
 SimfinityJS is a Node.js framework that allows bringing all the power and flexibility of MongoDB query language to GrapQL interfaces.

 In pure GraphQL, you have to define every query and mutation.
-With SimfinityJS you define the object model, and the framework itself interprets all queries and mutations.
+With SimfinityJS you define the object model, and the framework itself interprets all ees and mutations.
 SimfinityJS acts as a glue.
 It translates GraphQL to MongoDB and viceversa.

 As a result, developers can focus on model structure and object relationships.